katasrofi/market_analysis/README.md

 The graph depicts a product with a lift of 1 and a confidence level of 70%.
 In the analytical context, it's important to note that confidence values can be less accurate when dealing with highly frequent consequences.
 A lift value of 1 indicates no correlation between antecedents and consequences.
 However, when antecedents occur, there is a 70% chance that the consequence will also occur.

 ## Conclusion
 Based on the data analysis, we can conclude that there was a 5.8% increase in grocery sales from 2014 to 2015.
 The business has exhibited positive growth during this period.
 To further enhance this growth, we can leverage the Apriori algorithm.
-By identifying product with a lift greaer than 1, indicating a positive correlation, we can strategically encourage customers to make additional purchases, thereby maximizing sales opportunities.
+By identifying products with a lift greater than 1, indicating a positive correlation, we can strategically encourage customers to make additional purchases, thereby maximizing sales opportunities.